 Each Sunday Pastor Tim Timberlake preaches to a large congregation of 700 to 1,000 people in the small rural town of Creedmoor just north of Durham, where in the late ’70s his well-known father Bishop Mack Timberlake, now deceased, and his mother, Brenda, founded the Christian Faith Center at 101 Peachtree Road.

-There are over 2 billion Muslims in the world.
-You can meet 19 of them who live and work in the Triangle and Charlotte in a dynamic and captivating photography and video exhibit, “Passion in Practice: Muslims of the Carolinas,” now through May 10 at UNC’s Carolina Union Gallery.
+Meet 19 Muslims who live and work in the Triangle and Charlotte in a dynamic and captivating photography and video exhibit, “Passion in Practice: Muslims of the Carolinas,” through May 10 at UNC’s Carolina Union Gallery.

 The Banks Foundation is gearing up for its annual Triangle Golf Challenge on June 12 at NCSU’s Lonnie Poole Golf Course, with proceeds designated to benefit Communities in School of Durham and the foundation’s works.

 Durham’s violent crime continued its upward trend during the first three months of 2015, Police Chief Jose L. Lopez told the City Council Monday night, but special operations in targeted areas have led to a number of suspect arrests.